 How long does each person's makeup take on the day?

 I work out makeup timing based on your ceremony time and any other on-the-day factors.

 As a general rule, I allow 30 minutes per person for the mums, grandmothers, etc.; 45 minutes per person for the bridesmaids and any guests having makeup done with you; and 45 minutes to 1 hour for the bride.

 I also factor in a short lunch break, a rehearsal/walk through with your wedding venue, and any unexpected interruptions.

 Is a makeup and tan trial compulsory?

-Not at all, but it's a great chance for us to meet and get to know one another (if we haven't met already).
+No, but I strongly recommend a trial.
 It allows us to implement a skincare plan if needed, and it eliminates unknowns from your wedding day, as it helps me to get a better idea of how long everybody's makeup will take on the day.